jiyizhezhang/jiyizhezhang.github.io/_pages/openings.md

 #### PhD and Postdoc scholarship/fellowships
 If you are interested in working with us as a PhD student or a postdoc, please send me an email at **jiyizhe.zhang@manchester.ac.uk**.
-Please attach your CV and a brief statement of your motivation.
+Please attach your CV and a brief statement of your motivation, please use the email title "PhD/Postdoc Inquiry-Your Name".

 Here are some scholarship opportunities for PhD applicants (for 2026 Fall entry):